The Power of Place at the Social Justice Curriculum Fair

 Honoring Family Structures in the Anti-Bias Early Childhood Classroom

 The workshop began with personal storytelling, where both facilitators shared their own family experiences, setting a tone of openness and reflection.
 Participants engaged in a story fortunes icebreaker, allowing them to explore and share their own family structures, which fostered a sense of connection and understanding within the group.
-A handout on Anti-Bias Education Goals related to family structures was provided, alongside terminology and a highlight of the adoption-themed book Eyes that Weave the World's Wonders.
+A handout on Anti-Bias Education Goals related to family structures was provided, alongside terminology and a highlight of the adoption-themed book Eyes that Weave the Worlds Wonders.

 Honey‘s heartfelt recount of her trans-racial adoption journey and her current practices as a preschool educator offered concrete examples of how to model lifelong learning, use the notice/wonder framework, and meaningfully engage families in school activities.
 Makai complemented this by sharing strategies for building connections with families and honoring diverse structures, including thoughtful questions for a family questionnaire.
 The session also featured DEAR time with a curated selection of children’s books, encouraging participants to analyze them through the lens of anti-bias education and brainstorm actionable ideas.
 The workshop concluded with attendees sharing steps they would take to make their teaching more inclusive, such as starting a family journal collection that bridges middle school and pre-K students.

 • Honey Jones (she/her) was born and raised in Washington, D.C., and graduated from Trinity Washington University with a BA in Early Childhood Education.
 She found her passion for teaching after reflecting on her wonderful experiences as a peer health educator, peer math tutor, and camp counselor.
 She led and participated in inclusion and belonging work within her summer camp organization for more than four years and her school for three years.
 She is an adoptee and loves collaborating with fellow educators on how to foster a sense of belonging for all families in their classroom/school environment.
-She is currently the DEIJB Co-Community Coordinator at Sabot School in Richmond, VA.
+She is currently the DEIJB Co-Community Coordinator at Sabot School in Richmond, Virginia.

 Makai Kellogg (she/her) is an early childhood educator and Equity and Diversity Coordinator at School for Friends in Washington, D.C.
 She co-leads the Anti-Bias Early Childhood Working Group through the DC Area Educators for Social Justice.
 Makai has published articles related to anti-bias education and contributed a chapter to the book Black Lives Matter at School: An Uprising for Educational Justice.
 She recently co-authored Reflection, Perspective-Taking, and Social Justice: Stories of Kindness and Empathy in the Early Childhood Classroom.